UCSD-CSS-001/ucsd-css-001.github.io/_sources/course/syllabus.md

 If you do not have consistent access to the technology needed to fully access remote instruction options, please use the form below to request a loaner laptop for the period during which you will be learning remotely due to the COVID-19 pandemic: [https://eforms.ucsd.edu/view.php?id=490887](https://eforms.ucsd.edu/view.php?id=490887).
 (For any issues that you may have, please email [vcsa@ucsd.edu](mailto:vcsa@ucsd.edu) and they will work to assist you.)

-### Remote Lectures
+### Remote Lectures and Labs

 Attendance will be neither required nor incentivized for any part of the course this quarter.
 This policy is in place because we do not want to disadvantage students working in different time zones.
 While lectures and coding labs will take place during their scheduled times, there *will* be options for students to complete all work asynchronously.

 Lectures will take place at their scheduled time for those who are able to attend.
-As typically occurs in COGS 18, students will be encouraged to follow along with the notes, will be given time to complete small coding challenges during lecture on their own, and will have the opportunity to see their classmates thoughts (via zoom polls, rather than with iclickers) during lecture.
+As typically occurs in CSS 1, students will be encouraged to follow along with the notes, will be given time to complete small coding challenges during lecture on their own, and will have the opportunity to see their classmates thoughts during lecture.

 However, every lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
-If a lecture recording ever fails during class, Prof Ellis will re-record a lecture, ensuring all students have access to the material.
-Lecture recordings will be available on Canvas in the Media Gallery by 2PM after the live lecture is delivered.
+If a lecture recording ever fails during class, instructors will re-record a lecture, ensuring all students have access to the material.
+Lecture and Lab recordings will be available on {{ url_canvas }} in the Media Gallery.

-### Remote Labs

-## UCSD policies, resources, and expectations as applied to this class
+## UCSD policies & resources

 ### Academic Integrity